Jean Noon, President (Springvale, ME)

 Christine Hull (Springvale, ME)

 Writer and teacher.
 Chris’ writing often focuses on issues related to farming, gardening, and environmental preservation.
 She enjoys hiking, camping, and kayaking with her family and dog throughout New England.

-Eight-year Marine Corps Veteran, Carpenter, owner operator of a Woodmizer saw-mill, member of the Lebanon Conservation Commission and student at University of New Hampshire Thompson School Forest Technology program
+Eight-year Marine Corps Veteran, Carpenter, owner operator of a Woodmizer saw-mill, member of the Lebanon Conservation Commission and a forestry student at University of New Hampshire.

 Retired substitute teacher and photographer, did photography for Hutchins property easement project, is co-monitor for the Noon Farm, did a photo series on The Salmon Falls River, and enjoys hiking, kayaking, snowshoeing and cross-country skiing.

 Masters in Forestry from University of Maine Orono, Peace Corps, grower and landscaper at the family business of Springvale Nurseries, naturalist, outdoorsman.